SethCram/book-club/README.md

     npm install
     cd ..
     ```
-    1. If any npm install hangs, reboot the instance and reconnect to it and then:
+    1. If any npm install hangs, reboot the instance and reconnect to it and then setup debugging:
         ```sh
         npm config set loglevel info
         npm install --verbose